 But I’m not saying that we are better, or we love our kids more.
 I, (like I’m hoping you will be), am a homeschool convert.
 I wasn’t a believer, but after reflecting on my school experience, after remembering what it did to me, and didn’t do for me, I gave homeschooling the old college try.
 And I never looked back.

 I love that homeschooling keeps our family together.
 I love that I it doesn’t take all day.
-I love that my kids are several grades ahead.
+My kids are several grades ahead.
 I love that there is no Common Core.
 I love that I don’t have to fight a school board over curriculum choices.
-I love that I am part of a freedom movement.
+Plus, I am part of a freedom movement.
 I love that my kids are chasing dreams, not test scores.
 I love that my kids’ best friends are their brothers and sisters.
-I love that we can still start each school day off with a prayer.
+Finally, I love that we can still start each school day off with a prayer.

 But I’m getting ahead of myself.
 Here are my top 10 reasons for homeschooling:

 For me, school was synonymous with suffering.
 It was sit down, shut up, pay attention, take notes, do assignments, regurgitate, get report cards – an endless cycle of compulsion, forced learning.
 You had to learn until it hurt.
 You couldn’t be human.
-You couldn’t have an off day.
+There were no days off.
 You couldn’t say “No, thank you.”
 You couldn’t say, “I would rather…”

 In time, kids learn to hate learning.
 They cry over homework, they wait to the last minute and then cram for tests, or they cheat.
 Anything to lessen the “learning” load.
 I was one of them.